khubabshams/endorse-plus/README.md

 # Credit

-- This project developed following the [Code Institute Moments walkthrough project](https://github.com/Code-Institute-Solutions/moments/tree/master).
+- This project was developed following the [Code Institute's Moments walkthrough project](https://github.com/Code-Institute-Solutions/moments/tree/master).
 - [React Bootstrap documentation](https://react-bootstrap-v4.netlify.app/components/) used to understand and use the needed bootstrap components.
 - Fonts used in this site were inspired by [Visme](https://visme.co/blog/elegant-fonts/) and [Typewolf](https://www.typewolf.com/vollkorn) articles and imported from [Google Fonts](https://fonts.google.com/).
 - Using spread operators inside useState inspired by [owdji](https://stackoverflow.com/questions/70507395/create-an-array-of-objects-with-usestate-and-spread-syntax) and [codmitu](https://stackoverflow.com/questions/72225342/how-to-add-items-to-array-in-react) answers.